 Vega Jane Series by David Baldacci

-David Baldacci is better known for his political thrillers - but that’s no reason to skip over this series.
-This delightful YA series follows the teenage Vega Jane - a Finisher (skilled craftsperson) and orphan who has been told all her life not to leave her hometown of Wormwood.
-Outside the wall protecting their village is the Quag - a nasty, impenetrable place that they know very little about, save that it’s home to savage beasts.
+David Baldacci is better known for his political thrillers – but don’t skip this delightful YA series.
+It follows Vega Jane – a Finisher (skilled craftsperson) and orphan who has been told all her life not to leave her hometown of Wormwood.
+Outside the wall protecting their village is the Quag.
+It’s a nasty, impenetrable place they know very little about, save that it houses savage beasts.
 But one day, another Finisher goes over the wall.
 And leaves behind a map of the Quag.

 Ninth House by Leigh Bardugo

-If you didn’t see this beauty buzzed about all over bookstagram last year, now is the time to read it!
-The first novel in an eventual series (pub date TBD) starts a bit slow, but once you make it through the first hundred pages, you will almost CERTAINLY stay up all night to finish it.
+If you didn’t see this beauty buzzed about all over bookstagram, now is the time to read it!
+It starts a bit slow, but once you make it through the first hundred pages, you will almost CERTAINLY stay up all night to finish it.
 When Alex Stern, a high school dropout, is offered a full-ride scholarship to Yale if she investigates their secret societies, the offer is too good to pass up.
 Little does she know the occult practices of the societies are more than just fun and games.

 The Song of the Shattered Sands Trilogy by Bradley Beaulieu

-A beautiful epic trilogy, these books are slightly shorter than many of the others mentioned on this list, but no less action-packed.
+A beautiful epic trilogy, these books are short, but still action-packed.
 12 kings have ruled the majestic desert metropolis of Sharakhai for centuries, and their ruthless tactics ensure it stays that way. Çeda (pronounced CHAY-da) may be just a scrappy orphan, but when she dares venture out on the holy night of Beht Zha’ir, what she discovers threatens their entire way of life.

 Daevabad Trilogy by S.A.
 Chakraborty

-This incredible series is full of rich lore, stunning characters, dizzying politics, and most importantly, ancient magic.
-A pickpocket, an orphan, a drifter, living in Cairo in the 18th century, Nahri assumes she is a nothing, a nobody, and doomed to stay that way.
-Except for her preternaturally gifted abilities with medicine.
-One day, she accidentally calls forth a djinn and discovers that not only is she, too, a djinn, but she is the last surviving member of the most powerful djinn dynasty, and is whisked away to the secret magical city of Daevabad.
+This incredible series is full of rich lore, stunning characters, and ancient magic.
+A pickpocket living in Cairo in the 18th century, Nahri assumes she is a nothing, a nobody, and doomed to stay that way.
+Until one day, she accidentally calls forth a djinn.
+Nahri discovers that not only is she, too, a djinn, but she is the last surviving member of the most powerful djinn dynasty.
+Then, she’s whisked away to the secret magical city of Daevabad.

 The Gilded Wolves Series by Roshani Chokshi

-A series set in the gleaming world of beaux arts Paris, the imagery and world-building will stay with you long after you’ve finished reading.
-Magic shimmers on the surface of the most elite aristocratic families in France, and Severin Montagnet-Alarie knows that better than almost anyone.
-The mysterious Order of Babel proposes an alliance that could mean Severin will regain his rightful inheritance.
-So, he teams up with a colorful, magical crew to enter the dangerous, delicate world of high society.
+A series set in the gleaming world of beaux arts Paris, the imagery and world-building will stay with you long after you’ve finished.
+Magic shimmers on the surface of the most elite aristocratic families in France.
+Severin Montagnet-Alarie knows that better than anyone.
+The mysterious Order of Babel proposes an alliance that could help Severin regain his rightful inheritance.
+So, he teams up with a colorful crew to enter the dangerous world of high society.

 Outlander Series by Diana Gabaldon

-A new classic, this sweeping fantasy-romance series has been turned into a hit TV show on Starz, but that doesn’t mean you should skip the books.
-Practical, yet curious Claire Randall is relieved to accompany her husband on a trip to Scotland in 1945.
-Fresh off of being a combat nurse in WWII, Claire is ready to finally have the life she wants with her husband.
-Until, by ancient druidic ritual, she is transported back in time to the 1700s, and her life is complicated by the introduction of the handsome outlaw noble, James Fraser.
-These books are thicc (we’re talking, each audiobook is over 30 hours thicc) so if you have a LOT of time to kill, look no further.
+A new classic, this sweeping fantasy-romance series has been turned into a hit TV show on Starz.
+Practical, yet curious Claire Randall is happy to accompany her husband on a trip to Scotland in 1945.
+Fresh off of duty as a combat nurse in WWII, Claire is ready to finally have the life she wants with her husband.
+Until an ancient druidic ritual transports her back in time to the 1700s.
+Everything is further complicated by the introduction of the handsome outlaw noble, James Fraser.

 Neverwhere by Neil Gaiman

-Full of possibility and hope, Neverwhere tells a tale of intrigue, magic, secrets, and belonging in the masterful way only Neil Gaiman can write.
-Packed with the folklore Gaiman trades in so masterfully, the reader’s attention is turned not to ancient gods, but to something far more ordinary: the London tube.
+Full of possibility and hope, Neverwhere tells a tale of intrigue, magic, secrets, and belonging in a masterful way.
+Packed with the folklore Gaiman trades in so fluently, the reader’s attention is turned not to ancient gods, but to something far more ordinary: the London tube.
 It’s there that a mysterious girl named Door comes tumbling out into the direct path of the highly common Richard Mayhew, and sends him into a world more dangerous and awe-inspiring than he could ever imagine.

 The Magicians Trilogy by Lev Grossman

-Arrogant Quentin Coldwater’s ego is inflated when he’s admitted to a magical school - one he never even knew existed.
-You see, his genius is finally being realized, and his destiny falls into place.
-He and his fellow students embark on a four-year celebration of the talents, enormously pleased with themselves.
+Arrogant Quentin Coldwater’s ego is inflated when he’s admitted to a magical school – one he never even knew existed.
+Someone has finally seen his genius, and his destiny will fall into place.
+He and his fellow students embark on a four-year celebration of their talents, enormously pleased with themselves.
 But in a surprising twist, he realizes the Fillory, the magical kingdom he loved as a child, is real.
-And not only is it real, it’s not nearly so innocent as he’d imagined.
-Harry Potter meets Narnia in this darker, more adult answer to two of the most popular children’s series of all time.
+Not only but, it’s not so innocent as he’d imagined.

 All Souls Series by Deborah Harkness

 Strong-willed, independent Diana Bishop is something of an anomaly: an American graduate student at Oxford University.
 She feels comfortably at home amongst the gothic spires and winding canals of Oxford, and no more so than in the library.
-One day, Diana discovers an ancient text titled Ashmole 782, (or perhaps we should say, it discovers her) and her world is thrown in a new direction, one she would doubt if she weren’t seeing it with her own eyes.
+One day, Diana discovers an ancient text titled Ashmole 782, and her world is thrown in a new direction, one she would doubt if she weren’t seeing it with her own eyes.

 The Night Circus by Erin Morgenstern